lianghuanjia/codepath-project/README.md

 Optional Nice-to-have Stories

-User can add photo to their spots
+1.User can add photo to their spots
-User can receive notifications once there are availble spots
+2.User can receive notifications once there are availble spots

 ---